Global search

 • coughing or wheezing attacks that are worsened by a respiratory virus

-What is occupational asthma?
+What is occupational, or work-related asthma?

 Occupational asthma is a type of asthma that includes both asthma caused by work (work-related asthma) and asthma exacerbated by work (work-exacerbated asthma).
 Research studies have estimated that up to 25% of adults have work-related asthma, and 15% of adult-onset asthma may be caused by hazardous occupational exposures.

-What causes work-related asthma and/or work-exacerbated asthma?
+What causes work-related or work-exacerbated asthma?

 Over 360 compounds/processes have been described as causes of work-related asthma or work-exacerbated asthma, including diesel fumes, wood dust, flour, isocyanates, latex, animal proteins, metals, adhesives, coffee bean dust, soybean dust, mould, milk powder, egg powder, wheat, dyes, smoke and various chemicals.